lockejan/secure-text-editor/README.md

 ```

 There is also some sort of code documentation via doxygen.
-To create it, `cd` to the project root and execute `doxygen` via CLI to create it.
+To create it, `cd` to the project root and execute `doxygen` via CLI.
+(Doxygen looks for it's config file in the current directory if not specified.)